GAC Group: GAC Commercial Vehicle

 GAC Commercial Vehicle is a brand of GAC Group targeted at manufacturing commercial electric vehicles.
 It used to be a joint venture between Hino and GAC for producing Hino-based trucks and was acquired by GAC Group in 2024.

-Qijing

-Qijing brand (Chinese: 启境) is operated by Huawang Automotive collaborated with Huawei.

-Former brands
+Former

 Changfeng Motor (Leopaard)

 In 2009, GAC bought 29% ownership of Changfeng Motor.
 The purchase was supposedly imposed by the Chinese state as a condition of a then-upcoming joint venture with Fiat.
 GAC completed its acquisition of Changfeng in 2011.
 In 2012, Changfeng Group began moves to re-enter the vehicle business culminating in the move to a new headquarters in Changsha in January 2013 and the establishment of a new subsidiary, Hunan Liebao Automobile Co.
 Ltd., alongside the continuing Anhui Changfeng Yangzi Automobile Manufacturing Co., Ltd., to oversee manufacturing and marketing of vehicles under the Liebao or "Leopaard" brand.